2002 World Series: Game 7

 The Angels won the World Series despite scoring fewer runs (41) than the Giants (44).
 The Angels lost the first game in all three rounds of the playoffs (Division Series, League Championship Series, and World Series), yet rebounded to win each time.
 They were the first, and to date only, team to do this since the new postseason format was created in 1994.

 Until 2017, this was the last time a franchise would win its first World Series title.
 It was also the second year in a row that the feat had been accomplished; in 2001, the Diamondbacks beat the Yankees in just their fourth year of existence.
 Also in those two years, both teams won the World Series in just their first appearance, which did not happen again until 2019, when the Washington Nationals would accomplish the feat.

 The Angels became the first American League (AL) champion team not representing the AL East Division to win the World Series since the Minnesota Twins in 1991.
 The Angels were also the first American League Wild Card winner to win the World Series.
 With this win the Angels got rid of the supposed curse on their head stemming from Anaheim Stadium being built on an ancient Indian burial ground.

-This was Dusty Baker's final game as manager of the Giants, as he left to become manager of the Chicago Cubs in the offseason.